-FOCJ are based on theoretical propositions advanced in the economic theory of federalism.
-They nevertheless form a governmental system completely different to the one suggested in that literature.
-While the economic theory of federalism (see Bird 1993, Breton 1996 for surveys on its present state) analyses the behaviour of given political units at the different levels of government (Weingast, 1993: 292), FOCJ emerge in response to the 'geography of problems'.
+The concept of FOCJ is based on theoretical propositions advanced in the economic theory of federalism.
+It nevertheless leads to a governmental system that is completely different to the one suggested in that literature.
+While the economic theory of federalism (see Oates 1991, or the various contributions on federalism in the Fall 1997 issue of the Journal of Economic Perspectives) analyzes the behavior of given political units at the different levels of government, FOCJ emerge in response to the 'geography of problems'.2

-The four elements of FOCJ are now related to economic theory as well as to existing federal institutions, pointing out both similarities and differences to existing concepts.
+FOCJ with their four main elements are now compared with existing federal institutions and theoretical concepts, pointing out both similarities and differences and the beneficial effects of FOCJ.